Parallax (character): Blackest Night

 While Jordan and his allies defend Coast City against the Black Lantern Corps during the "Blackest Night" storyline, the Black Lantern Spectre attempts to claim him.
 Believing that the Spectre fears Parallax, Hal Jordan has Ganthet summon the power batteries that currently held it.
 Once summoned, Hal allows Sinestro to release Parallax and, once it is free, provokes it into merging with him.
 A resulting explosion of yellow light quickly fades and soon reveals that Parallax is in full control of Hal and eager to challenge the Spectre once more.
 Parallax tears into the Black Lantern Spectre's body, freeing the real Spectre and destroying the facsimile.
 Parallax then attempts to destroy the Spectre, who uses his own fear of it, coupled with the love Carol Ferris feels for Hal, to separate Parallax from its host.
 Parallax is then pulled away by an unknown force to an unknown location.

 After Sinestro becomes a White Lantern, he views the history of the emotional spectrum and learns that Parallax was originally an insect who was transformed after becoming the first creature in existence to feel fear.

 Brightest Day

 The Barry Allen incarnation of Parallax as depicted in Green Lantern (vol. 4) #59 (November 2010).
 Art by Doug Mahnke.

-During the "Brightest Day" storyline, Parallax is revealed to have been transported to planet Ryut, where a cloaked villain traps it in an energy bubble.
+During the "Brightest Day" storyline, Parallax is revealed to have been transported to planet Ryut, where a cloaked villain traps it in an energy bubble and chains it to a monolith bearing the Sinestro Corps symbol.
 Around Parallax are other monoliths bearing the symbols of the other Lantern corps.
-Later, when Hal Jordan, the Flash (Barry Allen), and the rest of their allies try to find the emotional entities, they locate Parallax, who possesses the Flash.
-As the embodiment of compassion, Proselyte, began to free the Flash from Parallax's control by reigniting his emotion for compassion over his fear, the embodiment of hope, Adara, began fighting the cloaked villain, who reveals that all this is actually a ruse so that he could capture them all — which he does — revealing himself to be the renegade Guardian Krona.
+When Hal Jordan, the Flash, and the rest of their allies try to find the emotional entities, they locate Parallax, who possesses Flash after it senses the hero's concerns for Jordan's safety.
+By inhabiting the living generator of the Speed Force, Parallax is even more powerful by combining the extradimensional energy the speedster creates with its own powers.
+Parallax intends to possess Hal Jordan, but is stopped by an unknown being.
+The compassion entity, Proselyte, frees the Flash from Parallax's control by reigniting his emotion for compassion over his fear.
+The hope entity, Adara, confronts the cloaked villain, who reveals that all this is actually a ruse so that he could capture them all — which he does — revealing himself to be the renegade Guardian Krona.